Skip to main content

 Doctor of Philosophy in Nursing Admission Requirements

-• Transcript of a nursing degree at the baccalaureate level or higher from a nationally accredited nursing program or equivalent.
+• Submission of formal transcript of a nursing degree at the baccalaureate level or higher from a nationally accredited nursing program and a regionally accredited institution or equivalent.

-• A master's degree in nursing from an accredited college or university.
-A master's degree in a health-related discipline will be considered.
+• Master's degree in nursing (or higher) from a nationally accredited nursing program and a regionally accredited institution.
+A Master's degree in a health-related discipline will be considered.

-• A cumulative GPA of 3.25 in master's degree work.
+• Official transcripts indicate a cumulative GPA of 3.0 in Master's degree work.

 To be considered, applicants will be required to meet all WVU admission requirements in addition to program-specific admission criteria.